b1n1yam/cinema_1888/README.md

 * First you will need to clone this repository
 * Then will need to point the root API url to your local machine.
 This can be done by going to the ```/lib/core/constants/constants.dart``` file and changing the ```APIRoot``` variable to your backend's ip address.

-* Make sure the backend is running on your local maching
+* Make sure the backend is running on your local machine
 * Use the IP ```http://10.0.2.2:5000``` to access the backend from your emulator

 # Help